-Starting from the quality of the material utilised, the TH8A not only has an authentic feel thanks to the top-grade aluminium, but could arguably be considered of higher quality than some shifters and handbrakes found in actual cars.
+Starting from the quality of the material utilised, the TH8A Add-On Shifter not only has an authentic feel thanks to the top-grade aluminium, but could arguably be considered of higher quality than some shifters and handbrakes found in actual cars.
 The H.E.A.R.T. tech employed by Thrustmaster means that, no matter how much or how hard you plan on utilizing the TH8A, it will not lose accuracy.
 If you plan on getting a top-quality product that will give you as much versatility as possible then this is what you’re looking for.
 Even if you already have a shifter and are only looking for a handbrake, we still recommend you pick this up.
 It will scratch your itch wonderfully and, chances are, you’ll start preferring this to the shifter you already own.
 The only downside is the currently limited compatibility regarding games, so we recommend you check on the Thustmaster website to make sure that it works on your system, with you wheel, and for your games.

 Frequently Asked Questions